CarlosSanabriaM/topics_and_summary/topics_and_summary/docs/source/usage/installation.rst

 Install mallet source code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Mallet source code is **required for using the LdaMalletModel**.
+Mallet source code is **required to use the LdaMalletModel**.
 It can be downloaded from the `mallet download page <http://mallet.cs.umass.edu/download.php>`__.

 `This is a direct link for downloading the mallet 2.0.8 version in .tar.gz format. <http://mallet.cs.umass.edu/dist/mallet-2.0.8.tar.gz>`__